Swastik232003/Java-spring-boot-project/README.md

-## End-to-End Bank Application Deployment using DevSecOps on AWS EKS
+## End-to-End Bank Application Deployment
 - This is a multi-tier bank an application written in Java (Springboot).

 ![Login diagram](images/login.png)